5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 9. Select "File > Open…" (⌘+O) and open "codec_dump.txt"
 10. This will extract the available audio sources from the Codec dump
 11. Select File > Export > **`verbs.txt`**.
 It will will be stored on the Desktop automatically.
 We may need it later.

+### Relevant Codec data
+Amongst other things, the Codec dump text contains the following details:

+- The Codec model
+- Its Address (usually `0`)
+- It's Vendor Id (in AppleALC it's used as `CodecID`)
+- Pin Complex Nodes with Control Names (these are eligible for the `PinConfig`)
+- The actual routing capabilities of the Codec:
+	- Pin Complex Nodes
+	- Mixer/Selector Nodes
+	- Audio Output Nodes
+	- Audio Input Nodes
+	- Number of connections from/to a Node/Mixer/Selector/Switch

 ## IV.
 Understanding the Codec schematic and signal flow
 Shown below is `codecdumpdec.svg`, a visual representation of the data inside the codec dump for the **Realtek ALC269VC** used in my Laptop.
 It shows the routing capabilities of the Audio Codec.
 Depending on the Codec used in your system, the schematic will look different![^3]